 - Use heat resistant gloves when handling hot objects.
 Burns are not fun !!

 - Use dark green goggles (available for about $10 at a welding or hardware shop) when looking at objects above 1350°C.

 A test run melting brass in 2010.

 Re-lining the inner walls with Blakite and repairing the burner entry.

 Melting 1 kg of copper to test how the furnace performs.

 Powered, developed under Linux and Mac and hosted under Linux.

 This site is best viewed with Firefox, Safari, Chrome and Opera.
-On a smartphone use landscape mode.
+Using landscape mode on a smartphone gives a better view.